-HSRV 120 Introduction to Social Welfare
+HSRV 120 Introduction to Social Welfare 3unit(s) Hours: 3 Lecture/Discussion

 This course is a survey of the social, economic, political, historical and philosophical development of social welfare systems in the United States.
 The course reviews and evaluates major assistance programs in the United States and California, as well as the political ideologies that impact policy development.